4.8 out of 5 stars

 - If that still doesn’t help, we’ll look for other solutions together.
 Until we get it right.

-Step-by-step sowing and growing instructions are in the Planty Gardening app.
+Basil's step-by-step sowing and growing instructions can be found in our app.